Inspiring Driveway for New Home

 Other purpose-built solutions are failing to cope with the rising water.

-Detention ponds are designed to capture water as it rushes urban areas, but they are expensive to build and maintain — if they are maintained at all.
+designed to capture water as it rushes urban areas, but they are expensive to build and maintain — if they are maintained at all.
 The ponds take up large swaths of land that could be used for the community.
 When not maintained, these bodies of sitting water create breeding grounds for mosquitoes and bacteria and can present drowning hazards.

 Pervious Pavement Provides a Solution